-Autism by the numbers: Researchers examine impact of new diagnostic criteriaApril 10th, 2012 in Autism spectrum disorders /
+Autism by the numbers: Researchers examine impact of new diagnostic criteriaApril 10, 2012 in Medicine & Health / Autism spectrum disorders

 Getting an autism diagnosis could be more difficult in 2013 when a revised diagnostic definition goes into effect.
 The proposed changes may affect the proportion of individuals who qualify for a diagnosis of autism spectrum disorder, according to a study by Yale Child Study Center researchers published in the April issue of the Journal of the American Academy of Child & Adolescent Psychiatry.